dazuma/toys/toys/docs/guide.md

 initialization file.

-By default, this associates the Toys tab completion logic with the `toys` binary.
-If you have other names or aliases for the binary, pass them as arguments like this:
+By default, this associates the Toys tab completion logic with the `toys` executable.
+If you have other names or aliases for the executable, pass them as arguments like this:

     $(toys system bash-completion install my-alias)